Gomboc-AI/ide-extension/README.md

 ## Gomboc AI \- Cloud Security for IaC
-Shift security left and eliminate cloud misconfigurations directly in your VSCode IDE.
-Build secure infrastructure with real-time fixes, compliance automation, and contextual guidance.
-Start your [free trial](https://www.gomboc.ai/free-trial) with Gomboc AI today\!
+Whether writing new cloud infrastructure or cleaning up legacy IaC, Gomboc's VS Code Plugin enables real-time, AI-generated code fixes.
+Start your [free trial](https://app.gomboc.ai/) with Gomboc AI today\!

 ## Overview
-The Gomboc.ai VSCode Plugin transforms how developers handle cloud security in Infrastructure as Code (IaC).
-By integrating directly into your IDE, it eliminates security bottlenecks, automates compliance, and provides actionable fixes in real time—so you can deploy faster and safer.
+The Gomboc.ai VSCode Plugin transforms how developers handle cloud issues in Infrastructure as Code (IaC).
+By integrating directly into your IDE, it eliminates security bottlenecks, automates compliance, and provides actionable fixes in real time, so you can deploy faster and safer.

 ## Key Features